Seemspyo/ngx-smooth-scroll/projects/ngx-smooth-scroll/README.md

 ### Concept of design
 `NgxSmoothScrollWheelDirective` and  `NgxSmoothScrollKeyboardDirective` are deisgned for helping full-container-size scrolling while native scroll behaviors remain intact.

 If you want to force full-container-size scrolling, I recommend looking for other packages with container style `overflow: hidden`.
-Since preventing native touch event and scrollbar action are bad for user experiences.
+Since preventing native touch event and scrollbar actions are bad for user experiences.

 ***NgxSmoothScrollWheelDirective***